 The Green Man Gallery, Buxton

 There is art by the Green Man Gallery’s resident artists throughout the gallery.
-There are ceramics, jewellery and items in wood and glass by guest designer makers.

 Hall of Frames, King Street, Belper

 Original and limited edition artwork from a variety of artists.
 More details at hallofframes.co.uk

 Steven Tandy still life, May 21-June 4.
 See more details on page 39 on the online edition.
 The gallery is open Wednesday, Thursday and Friday, 10am-5pm and weekends from noon-5pm.
 Go to ingleby-gallery.co.uk for details.

 The gallery exhibits about 90 per cent British designers and artists work.
 They are passionate about craftsmanship and exhibit jewellery, ceramics, original art, bronze sculpture and glassware, Open Tuesday, Thursday, Friday, 9.30am-5pm, Wednesdays 9,30am-3pm and on Saturdays from 9.30am-4pm.
 More details at jarvagallery.com.

 More than 300 original paintings with up to 75 per cent off the original price.
 Go to connollyart.com for more details.

 Leabrooks Gallery, Somercotes

 Open studios with three artists and their friends, May 28-29.
 More details on page 41.
 The gallery is open from Monday to Saturday, 10am-5pm and 11am-4.30pm on Sundays.
 Wednesdays by appointment only.
 Details at leabrooksartscomplex.com